CodingMinds/world_simulator/Readme.md

 possible objects.

-To load your own world connect to the control port (see Example usage) and use the command 'load'.
+To load your own world connect to the control port (see Example usage) and use the command 'map'.
 Encode the map with the ASCII symbols described in the section Description; to mark the beginning of a new row use the character |.
 For example the default world (except the hard coded and not responding demo agent) could be encoded with the following string: